 Instrumentation was installed and the Observatory was commissioned on 21 April 1915.
 Sea levels were recorded hourly at Newlyn, Dunbar and Felixstowe.

-At Newlyn, instrumentation included a float with Cary Porter chart recorder as indicated.
-Later in 1983, a bubbler with data logger was installed, taking advantage of technical progress and in 1988, a satellite antenna was installed which was used for continuous logging of variations in land levels at Newlyn was installed, the antenna being mounted on the adjacent lighthouse [NA: 2].
+At Newlyn, instrumentation included a float with a Cary Porter chart recorder, as indicated.
+Later in 1983, a bubbler with data logger was installed, taking advantage of technical progress.
+In 1988, a satellite antenna was installed that was used for continuous logging of variations in land levels.
+The antenna was mounted on the adjacent lighthouse [NA: 2].
 (More information on tide gauge systems is available here).

 “From 1 January 1984, the responsibility for the Observatory passed from the Ordnance Survey to the Proudman Oceanographic Laboratory in Birkenhead”.
 At the same time, “the Newlyn Tidal Observatory became part of the National tide Gauge Network for flood defence and scientific studies” [NA: 3].
-More detail of instrumentation generally can be read here which gives access via the links thereon to the National Tidal Gauge Network, Tide Gauges, and Newlyn Tidal Observatory.
+More detail of instrumentation generally can be read here, with further links to the National Tidal Gauge Network, Tide Gauges, and Newlyn Tidal Observatory.

-The Tidal Observatory and part of the South Pier at Newlyn was Grade II listed as of 11 December 2018 and the Historic England description may be read here.
+The Tidal Observatory and part of the South Pier at Newlyn was Grade II listed as of 11 December 2018.
+Its Historic England description can be read here.